fjalvingh/fjalvingh.github.io/site/content/pdp-1144/rl02-usb/index.md

 read: sector 9 count 1
 read: sector 10 count 1
 ```
+These sector and count numbers are in usb units of 512 bytes; the RL02 reads in sectors of 256 bytes so internally in the code these numbers double.

 After that last read I tried to fdisk the drive but this hung again without any messages.
 Let's also add info on whether it exits read.
 This shows that the read for sector 10 does not finish:

 ```